 - Steps to see if the participant understands the research purpose, risks, benefits, voluntary participation, withdrawal, confidentiality, costs/compensation, and contacts for questions or injuries.

-If you have questions regarding the auditing process, or would like to schedule a time to meet with the Post Approval Monitor for an individual or group education session, please contact:
+If you have questions regarding the auditing process, or would like to schedule a time to meet with the Education & QA/QI Specialist for an individual or group education session, please contact:

 Joan Levine, MPH, CIP